Is Chocolate Bad for Dogs?

 The key factor in chocolate's risk to dogs is the presence of theobromine.
 Theobromine is a natural alkaloid found in some plants (cacao, in the case of chocolate) that functions as a mild stimulant.
 It's the part in chocolate that can give you a lasting, milder boost of energy because it metabolizes a little more slowly than caffeine.

-The problem for dogs is that they struggle to metabolize theobromine, and large amounts of chocolate can cause big spikes in heart rate and blood pressure that last for long periods of time.
+The problem for dogs is that they struggle to metabolize theobromine, and large amounts of chocolate can cause spikes in heart rate and blood pressure that last for long periods.
 Theobromine also causes increased thirst, dehydration, urination, and nervous system issues like restlessness and even seizures in some cases.

 Theobromine is highly present in all chocolates apart from white chocolate.